ArdeshirB/Projects/README.md

-# Title
-Electricity Demand Forecasting (New South Wales - Australia)
+# Electricity Demand Forecasting (New South Wales - Australia)

 # Abstract
 The aim of this project was to investigate whether temperature